Gökcan Kaya

-Gökcan Kaya (born 7 August 1995) is a Danish professional footballer who plays as a midfielder for Turkish club Pendikspor.
+Gökcan Kaya (born 7 August 1995) is a Danish professional footballer who plays as a midfielder for Turkish club Iğdır.

 Club career

 Denmark

 In May 2012 at the age of 16, Kaya signed a youth-contract with Randers FC.

-He got his debut for the first team in a cup-match against Kolding BK who Randers won 7–1, where he started on the bench, but replaced Mads Fenger in the 62nd minute.
+He got his debut for the first team in a cup-match against Kolding BK which Randers won 7–1, with Kaya starting on the bench, later replacing Mads Fenger in the 62nd minute.

 On 10 June 2015, it was announced, that Kaya had signed a contract with Hobro IK.
 Kaya got his debut for Hobro on 19 July 2015, in a 3-0 defeat against OB.

 Turkey

 On 29 August 2016, it was confirmed, that Kaya moved to Turkish club Manisaspor.
 On the last day of the transfer window in January 2017, Kaya was sold after five months in Manisaspor to Tuzlaspor.

 On 15 July 2021, Kaya joined Eyüpspor.
 On 19 January 2022, Kaya was loaned out to TFF Second League club Pendikspor for the rest of the season.
 He got his official debut two days later against Zonguldak Kömürspor.